obonaventure/cnp3/Missions/S4/tcp1.rst

     def data_received(self,pkt):
     # processing of the received segment

-You can also specify a `priority` to the `receive_condition`s.
-The default value of the priority is `0` and scapy_ will first run the conditions having the lowest value of the priority.
+You can also specify a `priority` to the `receive_condition`.
+The default value of the priority is `0` and scapy_ will first run the conditions having the lowest priority value.
 In the example above, scapy_ will first evaluate the `printpkt` condition and then the `data_received` condition.
-Note that `len(pkt[TCP].payload)` allows you to easily extract the length of the

 Implementing TCP in scapy_